Ketosis: What It Is, the Science Behind It, and When It Works Best

 The Metabolic Theory of Cancer

-By reducing glucose availability through ketosis, we can target a metabolic vulnerability in cancer cells while nourishing healthy cells with ketones, which they can use efficiently for ATP production and repair.
+By reducing glucose availability through ketosis, it may be possible to exploit this metabolic vulnerability in cancer cells while simultaneously nourishing healthy cells with ketones, which they can use efficiently for ATP production and cellular repair.
 (21,22,23)

-In simple terms: Ketosis may help starve cancer cells of their preferred fuel while strengthening the mitochondria of healthy cells.
+Put simply: ketosis may help deprive cancer cells of their preferred fuel while strengthening mitochondrial function in healthy tissue.

 Potential Benefits of a Therapeutic Ketogenic Diet

-• Reduces circulating glucose and insulin, which can lower growth signals like IGF-1 that promote tumor proliferation.
+• Lower circulating glucose and insulin, potentially reducing growth signals such as IGF-1 that support tumor proliferation.
 (24)

-• Enhances mitochondrial resilience and reduces oxidative stress in healthy cells.
+• Enhanced mitochondrial resilience and reduced oxidative stress in healthy cells.
 (25)

-• Improves energy, mood, and weight stability in patients undergoing treatment.
+• Better energy, mood, and weight stability for some patients during treatment.

 Clinical Insights: Not a One-Size-Fits-All Approach

-While ketogenic therapy shows promise as an adjunct in cancer care, it must be personalized and medically supervised.
+While ketogenic therapy shows promise in cancer care, it must be personalized and medically supervised.
+Certain patients—particularly those with adrenal dysfunction, thyroid imbalance, or cachexia (cancer-related weight loss)—may not tolerate deep or prolonged ketosis well.

-A modified or cyclical ketogenic diet, with strategic carbohydrate and protein adjustments, often achieves better long-term balance.
+In these cases, a modified or cyclical ketogenic approach, with thoughtful carbohydrate and protein adjustments, often provides better balance and sustainability.

-At Denver Sports & Holistic Medicine, we use functional lab testing, nutritional genomics, and metabolic assessments to tailor each plan — ensuring mitochondrial support, detoxification, and hormone stability alongside therapeutic ketosis.
+At Denver Sports & Holistic Medicine, we use functional lab testing, nutritional genomics, and metabolic assessments to tailor each plan carefully—supporting mitochondrial health, detoxification capacity, and hormonal stability alongside therapeutic ketosis.

 Integrative Oncology